plone/plone.recipe.codeanalysis/README.rst

     `CSSLint documentation`_.

 **csslint-exclude-list**
-    This option specifies the files and directories CSSLint will ignore.
+    This option specifies the files and directories CSS Lint will ignore.
     Default is no exclude list.

     You can specify more than one file or directory using a comma, such as::